George-King-123/wxml-modules/observations.md

 Looks roughly $\mathcal{O}(2^n)$.
 To show no sequence with bounded nilpotency degree exists, we would need either this number to go to $0$ or more constraints (e.g. actually figuring out which points lie on all hypersurfaces)

 As a check that the code is reasonable, $q = 2$ and nilpotency degree $3$ gives no good sequences of length $\geq 9$

+Note: As the sequence grows longer more of the constraints make sense, but also there are more options.